Hedystia/Client/readme.md

-# `This code is beta and has no functions only the basics, if you want something that works you can use the hedystia.js npm.`
+# `This code is beta and has no functions only the basics, if you want something that works you can use the @hedystia/discord npm.`

 ## Installation

 ```
-npm i hedystia.js_lite

-yarn add hedystia.js_lite

-pnpm install hedystia.js_lite
 ```

 ## Nodejs Version